-With financial funding support from Northumberland CVA were able to source her a Learn Direct Understanding Behaviour course which she enrolled on.
+With financial support from Northumberland CVA we were able to source her a Learn Direct Understanding Behaviour course which she enrolled on.
 Following this, she’ll continue to develop her skills and research health conditions until she feels ready to proceed with her self-employment goal.

 Lindsey spoke about her Bridge Worker Angela: